Jet (gemstone): United States

-Native American Navajo and Pueblo tribes of New Mexico were using regionally mined jet for jewellery and the ornamentation of weapons when early Spanish explorers reached the area in the 1500s.
+Native American Navajo and Pueblo tribes of New Mexico were using regionally mined jet for jewelry and the ornamentation of weapons when early Spanish explorers reached the area in the 1500s.
 Today these jet deposits are known as Acoma jet, for the Acoma Pueblo.
 Enormous coal deposits characterize the San Juan Basin of New Mexico and this geology is closely related to jet deposits mined in the Henry Mountains of Utah and the Front Range of El Paso County, Colorado.

 Other locations

 Jet is also commercialized in Poland and near Erzurum in Turkey, where it is known as oltu stone and is used to make prayer beads.

 History

 The earliest known worked jet object is a 10,000 BC model of a botfly larva, from Baden-Württemberg, Germany, found among the Venuses of Petersfels.

 Jet has been used in Britain since the Neolithic period It continued in use in Britain through the Bronze Age where it was used for necklace beads.
 Jet necklaces following the plate and spacer design may have been based on Gold lunula.
 During the Iron Age jet went out of fashion until the early 3rd century AD in Roman Britain.
 The end of Roman Britain marked the end of jet's ancient popularity.